In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Trim the root ends from the scallions; thinly slice the scallions on the diagonal, keeping the white and green parts separate.
 Set aside the green parts for garnish.

 In the same pot used for the noodles, warm 1 to 2 tablespoons butter or oil (from your pantry) over medium heat until hot but not smoking.
 Stir in the garlic and cook until fragrant, 1 to 2 minutes.
 Add the noodles and stir to combine.
-Stir in the white parts of the scallions, remaining umami sauce base, Parmesan, and ¼ cup [½ cup] reserved cooking water, adding more cooking water if the noodles seem dry.
+Stir in the white parts of the scallions, remaining umami sauce base, Parmesan, and ¼ cup [½ cup] reserved pasta cooking water, adding more if the noodles seem dry.
 Remove from the heat and season to taste with salt and pepper.

 Transfer the garlic noodles and cabbage to individual plates.
 Top with the fish, garnish with the green parts of the scallions, and serve.